ShibaTheDeveloper/shiba-utils/README.md

 # shiba-utils
-A Lua library which contains tons of useful functions that base Lua should have had.
+A Lua library which contains tons of useful functions that base Lua should have had. <br>
-The library currently lacks in some areas, which will be further completed in future updates
+**The library currently lacks in some areas, which will be further completed in future updates.**

 # Install Guide
 ## LuaRocks (Recommended)